ufukesra/burningglass/README.md

 Full Name : Ufuk Sahinduran

-Project Title : Betbull QA Engineer-Mobile/Web/API Tasks
+Project Title : BurningGlass UI and API test framework

 Installation guide: This is a maven project. so It's assumed that the host running this code have Java and maven installed and JAVA_HOME already set.
 Here is the guide for maven installation just in link : https://maven.apache.org/install.html Project get all dependencies from maven repository.
 So no additional installation needed.